fbpx

 Defective and Dangerous Drug Injuries

-Drugs and devices do not need to be proven completely safe in order to be marketed.
 Most patients are willing to weigh the potential benefits of a drug or device against its potential risks when making a healthcare decision.
-But if there are flaws in the product, including in the way it is marketed, and these flaws are not publically disclosed, it is impossible for patients and their doctors to make informed decisions.
+But if there are flaws in the product or the way it is marketed, and these flaws are not publicly disclosed, it is impossible for patients and their doctors to make well-informed decisions.

 • Past, ongoing, and future medical expenses